jorgejimenez98/marlins-affiliates-tracker/README.md

    - Tap the menu (three dots)
    - Select "Add to Home Screen"

-Once installed, you can access the app directly from your home screen and use it offline.
+Once installed, you can access the app directly from your home screen

 ---